mazzogin/UNIL-Advanced-Programming-Project-2022/README.md

 ### Important Note
 In order for you to run the interface, you do not have to download the data.
-a) An example dataset is provided, called `dataset.xlsx`
+1. An example dataset is provided, called `dataset.xlsx`
-b) `dataset.xlsx` was set up using data that was obtained from the scraping
+2. `dataset.xlsx` was set up using data that was obtained from the scraping

 ## 🚀 Deployment <a name = "deployment"></a>